 Explore the sights and tastes of historic Germantown with a Local Tastes of Nashville Tour Package.
 This exciting new walking food tour takes you through Bicentennial Mall and Germantown, as you savor foods from local restaurants and specialty shops.
 Learn about the rich history of Nashville's first neighborhood, while enjoying treats along the way.

 The year-round Nashville Farmers' Market is divided into three distinct areas.
-The Farm Side houses up to 100 farmers and artisans.
+The North and South Farm Sheds house up to 100 farmers and artisans.
 Any day of the week, you can get the freshest fruits and vegetables from local farmers.
-The Market House, in the middle of the property, is home to 10 restaurants serving cuisine representing countries from all over the world.
-The Flea Market is on the opposite end of the Farm Side and is open Friday-Sunday with more than 50 merchants selling clothes, jewelry, home goods, and more.
-The Farmers' Market also hosts special events throughout the year like cooking demos and classes, supper clubs, and dance parties.
+The Market House is home to 16 restaurants and shops serving cuisine representing countries from all over the world.
+The Craft & Flea Shed is open Friday-Sunday with more than 50 merchants selling clothes, jewelry, home goods, and more.
+The Farmers’ Market also hosts special events throughout the year like cooking demos and classes, supper clubs, and dance parties.
+Batch now has a new retail shop where you can purchase Nashville-made artisanal products, select from specially curated and thematic box selections, or build your own Batch box.
+Jeni’s Ice Cream has recently joined the lineup at the Farmers’ Market.

 Just across the street from the Market is Bicentennial Capitol Mall State Park, where you can explore Tennessee via a 200-foot granite map of the state, a walkway featuring the 95 counties, 31 fountains representing the major rivers of Tennessee and an extraordinary wall depicting the history of the state.
 The park also includes the 95 Bell Carillon, the World War II Memorial, Court of Three Stars, a 2,000-seat amphitheater and a visitor center.